MhatreShubhamS/vaccineNotifer/README.md

 # vaccineNotifer

+**We have came up with a better solution, this will be depricated soon.**

 Get notification when vaccine is available in your area

 Download and run the .exe file if you dont have any coding knowledge or not interested in setting up python environment.